+Hot tapping must be

+performed by a trained professional.
+US. regulations

+often require a hot tap permit.

+The manufacturer of the hot tap equipment and/or the

-- 1. Confirm that the installation site meets the minimum upstream and downstream pipe diameter requirements. - 2.
-Weld a two inch mounting adapter on the pipe.
+contractor performing the hot tap is responsible for providing proof of such a permit.
+1. Confirm that the installation site meets the minimum upstream and downstream pipe diameter requirements.

+2. Weld a two inch mounting adapter on the pipe.
 Make sure the mounting adapter is within $\pm 5^{\circ}$ perpendicular to the pipe centerline (see previous page).
-The pipe opening must be at least 1.875 inches in diameter. - 3.
-Connect a two inch process connection on the mounting adapter. - 4.
-Connect an isolation valve on the process connection.
-The valve's full open bore must be at least 1.875 inches in diameter. - 5.
-Hot tap the pipe. - 6.
-Close the isolation valve.
-Run a static pressure check on the welds.
-If pressure loss or leaks are detected, repair the joint and re-test. - 7.
-Connect the flow meter to the isolation valve. - 8.
-Calculate the sensor probe insertion depth as described on the following pages.
-Insert the sensor probe assembly into the pipe.
+The pipe opening must be at least 1.875 inches in diameter.

+3. Connect a two inch process connection on the mounting adapter.

+4. Connect an isolation valve on the process connection.
+The valve's full open bore must be at least 1.875 inches in diameter.

+All flow meter connections, isolation valves, and fittings for hot tapping must have the same or higher pressure rating as the main pipeline.

+5. Run a static pressure check on the welds.
+If pressure loss or leaks are detected, repair the joint and re-test.

+6. Connect the hot tapping equipment to the isolation valve, open the isolation valve and drill at least a 1.875 inch diameter hole.

+7. Retract the drill, close the isolation valve, and remove the hot tapping equipment.

+8. Connect the flow meter to the isolation valve and open the isolation valve.

+9. Calculate the sensor probe insertion depth and insert the sensor probe into the pipe as described on the following pages.